arbadacarbaYK/Pixelbot/README.md

 - more masks

-If you like this bot tip me at arbadacarba@ln.tips
+If you like this bot ⚡️tip me [here](https://legend.lnbits.com/lnurlp/link/Fqq872)